kadkhodaei-research-group/XIE-SPP/README.md

 matplotlib==3.1.3
 h5py==2.10.0
 ```
-If you wish to visualize atoms as you run the test file:
+If you wish to visualize atoms as you in the test file:
 ```bash
 $ conda install nglview -c bioconda
 ```